dreamfactorysoftware/platform-wiki/technical-documentation/4-storage/Canonical-event-model.md

 | `br_viewheight`| int     | Viewport height    | No     | No         | 1000 |
 | `br_viewwidth` | int     | Viewport width     | No     | No         | 1000 |

-See [issue 94](https://github.com/snowplow/snowplow/issues/94) for more details on `br_windowheight` and `br_windowwidth`.
+See [issue 94](https://github.com/dreamfactory/dreamfactory/issues/94) for more details on `br_windowheight` and `br_windowwidth`.

 Back to [top](#top).

 <a name="event" />
 ### 2.3 Event-specific fields

-Snowplow includes specific fields to capture data associated with specific events.
+DreamFactory includes specific fields to capture data associated with specific events.

 #### 2.3.1 Event vendor